eustlb/ship-detect-tl/README.md

 ### 1. data_parsing

-> Same boats appear on different images (see technical_report.pdf section 1.4).
+> Same boats appear on different images (see ./docs/technical_report.pdf section 1.4).
 These duplicates are a big issue for the train/val split.
 This folder contains scripts and CSVs to deal with this problem and insure a train/val split without boats appearing in both datasets.
-This represents a significant part of the work done.
+This represents a significant part of the work done and is described in the report ./docs/technical_report.pdf.

     .
     ├── ...
     ├── data_parsing
     │   ├── CSV                 # CSV files explained in description.md (in the CSV folder)
-    │   ├── hash                # Scripts implementing the hash approach (see...)
+    │   ├── hash                # Hash approach (./docs/technical_report.pdf sect.
+2.1-2.2)
-    │   └── mosaics             # Scripts implementing the mosaic approach (see...)
+    │   └── mosaics             # Mosaic approach (./docs/technical_report.pdf sect.
+2.4)
     └── ...

 ### 2. data_augmentation